← All Guides › Conflict Management › Conflict Resolution for Couples: Psychological Strategies instead of Combat

 What if my partner just leaves in the middle of an argument?

-If they leave to calm down (a break), it’s healthy—provided they announce when they will return.
+If they leave to calm down (a break), it is healthy, provided they announce when they will return.
 If they leave to permanently avoid the topic (stonewalling), it's problematic.
 Establish clear rules for timeouts.

 Can you "over-reflect"?